RomainChor/Generalization_Communication_FL_JMLR2024/README.md

-# On the Effect of Clients-Server Communication on the Generalization Error of Federated Learning
+# Generalization Error of Federated Learning & Clients-Server Communication: Bounds, Algorithms for their Computation and Implications
-Contains source code for reproducing experimental results of the paper "On the Effect of Clients-Server Communication on the Generalization Error of Federated Learning" by Romain Chor*, Milad Sefidgaran*, and Abdellatif Zaidi.
+Contains source code for reproducing experimental results of the paper "Generalization Error of Federated Learning & Clients-Server Communication: Bounds, Algorithms for their Computation and Implications" by Romain Chor*, Milad Sefidgaran* and Abdellatif Zaidi.
 It is under review for publication in JMLR.
 *Equal contribution.

 Our experiments use the public datasets MNIST and CIFAR-10.